 There were over 3,800 reported cases of fraud impersonation in the first six months of 2018 – And that’s just the cases that were reported!
-In the first six months of 2018, there were 3,866 cases of impersonation scams reported contributing to an unbelievable £500 million being stolen by fraudster.
-Yes you did read that correctly, £500 million.
+In the first six months of 2018, there were 3,866 cases of impersonation scams reported contributing to an unbelievable £500 million being stolen by fraudsters.
+Yes, you did read that correctly, £500 million.

-Impersonation scams, happens when the fraudster manages to hack into an individual’s email account, pretending to be the individual, requesting the withdrawal of funds from an account.
-Unfortunately it is still on the increase, so we need to be aware that this type of crime could affect any of us.
+Impersonation scams happen when the fraudster manages to hack into an individual’s email account, pretending to be the individual, requesting the withdrawal of funds from an account.
+Unfortunately, it is still on the increase, so we need to be aware that this type of crime could affect any of us.